 INFORMATION ON THE PHD STUDENT:

 Last name:

-First name:
+First name: • • • • • • • • • • • • • • • • • • • •

 Date of Birth: Day: Month: Year: Country of birth:

 Nationality:

 Mobile:

 Email:

 Address:

 Has the PhD student already studied at UMONS?
-YES: □ NO: □ If so, please indicate their UMONS registration number:
+YES: NO: If so, please indicate their UMONS registration number: .....

-Has the PhD student already been accepted onto the PhD programme at UMONS?
-YES: □ NO: □ Has the PhD student already been registered for the PhD programme at UMONS?
-YES: □ NO: □

-INFORMATION ON UMONS: Name of UMONS PhD supervisor: Faculty to which the supervisor is affiliated:
+INFORMATION ON UMONS:

+Name of UMONS PhD supervisor:

+Faculty to which the supervisor is affiliated:

 Study domain of thesis:

 Name of Doctoral School:

 Thesis subject:

 Estimated length of time to complete thesis:

-Method of funding (FNRS or associated fund / co-financed doctoral grant / assistant/other mandate) - please specify:
+Method of funding (FNRS or associated fund / co-financed doctoral grant / assistant/other mandate) -

+please specify:

 INFORMATION ON PARTNER INSTITUTION:

 Complete name of partner institution:

 Address of partner institution:

 Name of thesis supervisor:

 E-mail address of thesis supervisor:

 Will the partner institution co-finance the PhD programme?
-YES: □ NO: □
+YES: VIC: VIC: VIC: VIC: VIC: VIC: VIC: VIC

 If no, will another institution co-finance the PhD programme?
+YES: D NO: D

-YES: □ NO: □ Full name of other institution:
+Full name of other institution: .....

-Signed in Mons, on (date)

-Signature of supervisor